Logan Mann has been the head baseball coach at Southern Virginia University since the 2010 season.

 The 2011 Knights also set several offensive and defensive program records under Mann, including highest team batting average (.337), highest team slugging percentage (.509), most hits (415), most runs scored (311), most runs batted in (281), highest fielding percentage (.954) and lowest earned run average (3.60).

 In 2012 and 2013, Mann led Southern Virginia to back-to-back 18-win seasons.
 In his four seasons at the helm, Mann has taken the Knights to four straight USCAA Small College World Series berths and .500-plus seasons—both program records.

 Prior to coaching, Mann was a three-year starter on Southern Virginia’s baseball team as infielder and pitcher from 2007-2009.

 Mann served a two-year mission for The Church of Jesus Christ of Latter-day Saints in Tegucigalpa, Honduras and earned his bachelor’s degree from Southern Virginia University in business management and Spanish.

 He resides in Buena Vista with his wife and daughter.

 2010-Present—Head baseball coach; 87-65 career record; program's highest all-time winning percentage; led 2011 team to most wins in program history (30); second-place finish at 2011 USCAA Small College World Series (highest finish in program history);

-Dave Ramsey is head assistant and pitching coach for the Southern Virginia University baseball team.
+Tyler Cox is going into his second year as an assistant coach for the Southern Virginia University baseball program.

-Bobby Humphrey is assistant baseball and catchers coach at Southern Virginia University.
+Bobby Humphrey is an assistant baseball and catchers coach at Southern Virginia University.